superskiers/codepen_StarWarsAPI/README.md

 # codepen_StarWarsAPI
-This is my CodePen of a working fetch API request to the Star Wars API (using User Selection through JavaScript). https://codepen.io/superskiers/full/gOOrmKW
+This is my CodePen of a working fetch API request to the Star Wars API (based on User Selection). https://codepen.io/superskiers/full/gOOrmKW

 Thank you SWAPI